-Andy Knights has (co)authored over 220 original research papers.
-In addition he has made numerous invited presentations at international conferences.
-In 2004, in collaboration with Professor Graham Reed, he co-authored the first text to deal specifically with silicon photonics.
+Andy Knights has (co)authored over 260 original research papers.
+In addition, he has made numerous invited presentations at international conferences.
 He is co-Chair of the SPIE Photonics West, Silicon Photonics conference held annually in San Francisco.
-He was co-Chair of the 2015 IEEE Group Four Photonics Conference, which was held in Vancouver.
-He is Associate Editor of IET Electronics Letters.
+He was Director of the Research Centre for Emerging Device Technologies (CEDT) from 2018-2021, and in July 2021 became Associate Vice-President Research at McMaster.

 Department of Engineering Physics